gboxo/gboxo.github.io/_posts/2024-10-3-Gemma2-Lists.md

 | **Clustermap Attn 7**                                                   | **Clustermap Attn 14**                                                   |

+The basic information that this plots provide is whether or not there are communities of featuers that strongly activate for a subset of samples.
+Given that the dataset is composed of samples for various topics some local communities are expected to exists.

+One such example of "local community" would be the left-hand bottom cornet of the RS5 cluster map.

+The opposite example of local communities are the lightly colored areas that go from one side to the other in the Cluster Maps, this correspond to features that are important to explain the metric across all the dataset.

 #### Heatmaps

+Heatmaps are another visualization tool that also help's us to visualize which features are important to explain the metric across the whole dataset.

+For ease f visualization is this case, the activations agre aggregated across topic examples.

 | ![Heatmap Res 5](/assets/images/Gemma2_Lists/heatmap_res_5.png) | ![Heatmap Res 20](/assets/images/Gemma2_Lists/heatmap_res_20.png) |
 |--------------------------------------------------------------------------|----------------------------------------------------------------------------|